-To provide an additional source of evaluation analysis, evaluation teams should prepare 10 - 15 page country reports that will provide contextual background to the performance of the MAP programme in four countries representing the full universe of implementation environments.
+To provide an additional source of evaluation analysis, evaluation teams should prepare 10 - 15 page country reports that will provide contextual background to the performance of the PFIP programme in four countries representing the full universe of implementation environments.

-These reports should explore in more detail the contribution of MAP to the development of financial inclusion systems in each of the countries thanks to the work conducted by MAP paying careful attention to the role of policy and institutional context in driving or hindering programme results.
+These reports should explore in more detail the contribution of PFIP to the development of financial inclusion systems in each of the countries visited during the evaluation, paying careful attention to the role of policy and institutional context in driving or hindering programme results.
 Both the results of the data collection toolkits and the country reports should then be used in a transparent manner to inform the writing of the final evaluation report as a way of demonstrating the findings of the evaluators to the evaluation questions and supporting the conclusions and recommendations that the team will make.